 When you suffer a serious injury on the job that will prevent you from working for an extended period of time, one of the best decisions you can make is to file a workers’ compensation claim.
-Workers’ comp can provide the financial support you need until you’re able to return to work.
+Workers’ compensation can provide the financial support you need until you’re able to return to work.
 However, if you’ve never had to take part in the claims process before, you might be a little intimidated at the prospect.

 Meeting Filing Deadlines